dcronqvist/Arachne/README.md

 - **No authentication** - This is the simplest way of connecting, and is used when the server does not require any kind of authentication from the client.
 The client will simply send a `CR` packet to the server, and the server will respond with a `CRS` packet either allowing or denying the connection.

-- **With authentication** - This is a more complex way of connecting, and is ued when the server requires some kind of authentication from the client.
+- **With authentication** - This is a more complex way of connecting, and is used when the server requires some kind of authentication from the client.
 The client will send a `CR` packet to the server, and the server will respond with a `CH` packet, which will contain a challenge for the client.
 The client will then respond with a `CHR` packet, which will contain the challenge response.
 The server will then respond with a `CRS` packet either allowing or denying the connection.
 The authentication method is up to the developer to implement, however, there are some examples provided if needed.

 #### **Connection Request (CR)**